icolwell/icolwell.github.io/_posts/2019-02-21-updating-multiple-namecheap-domains-with-ddclient.md

 ## The ddclient Config

 The config is very similar to what is shown in the [official namecheap docs](https://www.namecheap.com/support/knowledgebase/article.aspx/583/11/how-do-i-configure-ddclient), except for a few details.
-If you are totally new to ddclient configuration, you may want to see the [ddclient docs](https://sourceforge.net/p/ddclient/wiki/usage/).
+If you are totally new to ddclient configuration, you may want to read the [ddclient docs](https://sourceforge.net/p/ddclient/wiki/usage/).

 ```
 #### Global Settings